( O U T ) C A S T E

 IS A 21-MINUTE AFI THESIS FILM

-When a manual scavenger cannot continue her work, her
+When a manual scavenger cannot continue her work emptying non-flushing

 DASI, a Dalit (‘untouchable’ caste) woman in a Rajasthan desert village, dehydrates one afternoon while making her rounds manual scavenging, emptying dry non-flushing outdoor toilets for upper caste villagers.
 This leaves AMRITA, her 11-year-old daughter, to finish this work and bring home the sustenance and water they both need to keep surviving.
 Can Amrita do this without entering herself into this quietly violent cycle of compliant abandonment?